theshark/theshark.github.io/_posts/2023-07-31-languages-of-triple-strike.markdown

 **Ma'jenn(??):** Very little is known about the Ma'jenn language even among the pyrean xeno-anthropologists, who specialize in the ma'jenn, and the human ma'jennophiles, who are obsessed with ma'jenn culture (yes, there's a strong overlap with furries, and yes, they have ma'jennsonas).
 Most experts (from both groups) agree that ma'jenn vocalizations, which is called Ma'jenn, are only part of ma'jenn communication, which likely also includes body language and pheromones.
 Some ma'jennophiles think the ma'jenn are also telepathic, but that's a highly contentious theory even in the community.

-No one is quite sure whether the greater ma'jenn hives (such as the Moon Empire) share a common language, or if the language identified as Ma'jenn is just the language of the Moon Empire, as it's the primary hive in contact with pyreans and humans, and most of the other tribes use Moon Empire routes when engaging with non-ma'jenn.
+No one is quite sure whether the greater ma'jenn hives (such as the Moon Empire) share a common language, or if the language identified as Ma'jenn is just the language of the Moon Empire, as it's the primary hive in contact with pyreans and humans, and most of the other hives use Moon Empire routes when engaging with non-ma'jenn.

 Questions or comments?
 Want to talk about novel writing or indie dev?
 Please contact me at [akulagames@proton.me](mailto:akulagames@proton.me), or join the Akula Games mailing list for blog and product updates.